 STOCKHOLDERS AGREEMENT.
 The Company and all of its stockholders, including the Selling Stockholders, are parties to a Stockholders Agreement, dated as of May 1, 1988, as amended (the "Stockholders Agreement"), which contains certain restrictions on the transfer of the Common Stock held by them, certain "piggy back" registration rights and, for stockholders holding an aggregate of 30% of the outstanding Common Stock, certain one-time demand registration rights.
-Recently, the Stockholders Agreement was amended to provide that it shall be terminated upon closing of the Common Stock Offering, except for the restriction that no stockholder will sell any shares of Common Stock (other than the shares offered hereby) for a period of 120 days after the date of this Prospectus without the prior written consent of Friedman, Billings, Ramsey & Co., Inc. on behalf of the Common Stock underwriters.
+It is anticipated that the Stockholders Agreement will be amended prior to the closing of the Common Stock Offering to provide that it shall be terminated upon closing of the Common Stock Offering, except for the restriction that no stockholder will sell any shares of Common Stock (other than the shares offered hereby) for a period of 120 days after the date of this Prospectus.